Understanding du vs df: Measuring Disk Usage Correctly

 Three Patterns to Avoid

-2. Deleting files based only on df → useless when the cause is open-deleted files
+2. Deleting files based only on df → it has no effect when the cause is an open deleted file

-3. rm -rf /tmp/* as a blanket sweep → corrupts work files of running applications
+3. rm -rf /tmp/* as a blanket sweep → it corrupts work files of running applications

 Safe Habits

-• Always run ls -lh first to double-check the size and timestamp before deleting
+• Run ls -lh first to check the size and timestamp before deleting anything

 Next Reading